tarka/xcp/README.md

 ## Performance

-Benchmarks are mostly meaningless, but to check we're not introducing _too_ much overhead for local copies, the following are results from a laptop with an NVMe disk and in single-user mode.
-The target copy directory is a git checkout of the Firefox codebase, having been recently gc'd (i.e. a single 4.1GB pack file). `fstrim -va` is run before each test run to minimise SSD allocation performance interference.
+Benchmarks are mostly meaningless, but the following are results from a laptop with an NVMe disk and in single-user mode.
+The target copy directory is a git checkout of the Firefox codebase, having been recently gc'd (i.e. a single 4.1GB pack file). `fstrim -va` and `echo 3 | sudo tee /proc/sys/vm/drop_caches` are run before each test run to minimise SSD allocation performance interference.

 ### Local copy